 Another question that may arise is how time is to be allocated under a time charter if the performance is affected by the coronavirus, in particular whether the vessel is off-hire due to e.g. 'deficiency of men'.
 Again, this will depend on the wording of the relevant clause in question.

 Consequences for the marine insurance market?

 For hull insurances, the coronavirus may have some indirect consequences related to choice of repair yards and supply of spare parts from China.
 The limitations imposed by the virus outbreak may lead to temporary increase in prices for repairs, but should not imply any particular legal issues for the cover under hull policies.

 For P&I insurances, the outbreak may cause more stir, as the coronavirus is impacting shipping operations.
-Crewmembers and passengers may be infected, cargo deliveries may be delayed, voyages may be disrupted and ships may need to deviate.
+Crewmembers and passengers have been, and may still be infected, cargo deliveries may be delayed, voyages will be disrupted and ships may need to deviate.
 P&I insurers keep a close eye on the situation, and have issued recommendations to their members on how to manage the risks imposed by the outbreak.

 Particular issues may be raised for Loss of Hire policies, in cases where ships are currently in for repairs at Chinese yards.
 Repair periods will be extended, maybe beyond the number of days covered by the policies.
 Other types of trade or business interruption policies may also be triggered.
 The virus cause no physical damages to ships, but may cause severe interruptions to shipping operations.

 Accordingly, claims will arise under insurance policies in the aftermaths of the virus outbreak, but the liability issues may be difficult to assess, and depending on the particular circumstances of each case.

 Maritime law is prepared for the risk the coronavirus implies to shipping operations